 You can do multiple things with a Single Board Computer (SBC).
 There are plenty of DIY projects that can keep you busy for weeks.
 A single-board computer contains all the things a computer needs to function.
-All of these items, including processor, RAM, and input/output slots are designed on a single board that you can hook to TV or use it as such.
+All of these items, including processor, RAM, and input/output slots, are designed on a single board that you can hook to a TV or use it as such.

 What are Single Board Computers

-A Single Board Computer is a complete computer built on a single circuit board – with microprocessor, memory, input/output and other features required of a functional computer.
+A Single Board Computer is a complete computer built on a single circuit board – with a microprocessor, memory, input/output, and other features required of a functional computer.

 Raspberry Pi vs BeagleBone vs Arduino

 There are many SBCs out there in the market.
 I have narrowed down the items to Raspberry Pi, Beaglebone and Arduino.
 The following post will help you understand which best is for you.

 Advantages and Disadvantages of Raspberry Pi

 Available at low cost – around USD 30 only.
 It is a tiny board that has several advantages over the other two (BeagleBone and Aurdino).
 For example, you can use the HDMI port to plug the SBC into a TV and view the output on the monitor.
 There are plenty of USB ports that you can use with anything.
 You can add an external keyboard and mouse to the computer.
 You can also use a printer with a USB port.

 It has an Ethernet port built onto the board.
 This helps you to connect to the Internet with an Ethernet wire and hook up your computer or project with an existing LAN or WAN.

 Coming to the disadvantages of Raspberry Pi, I do not see many.
 I know an NGO that has been successfully using Raspberry Pi to teach programming to street kids so that they can lead a good life.
 The only disadvantage of Raspberry Pi is that it has limited options for interacting with external sensors.
-So you may have to work a little extra if you are creating things like remote control of house lighting etc.
+So you may have to work a little extra if you create things like remote control of house lighting etc.